yusufhabibu/Nigeria-Flaring-Data-1958-2022/README.md

 This project explores Nigeria's progress toward zero routine gas flaring by the year 2030 using a **Linear Regression** model.
 Gas flaring is a significant environmental and economic concern, and understanding its reduction trend is critical for energy transition planning.

 The primary objective is to analyze historical gas flaring data and build a predictive model that:
-- Estimates the percentage of gas flared based on time (index/year),
+- Estimates the Volume of gas flared based on time (index/year),
 - Evaluates whether Nigeria is on track to meet its flare-out target,
 - Assists policymakers and analysts in forecasting future flaring levels.